jaredlang/weather-agent/README.md

     * Start a process and notify the user when it is generated
     * Store the historical inputs and outputs for the future reference

-9. Add the review steps to review/critic the generated content
+9. Add the review steps to review/critic the generated content (In Progress)
     * Allow human to review the output of each step
-    * Use AutoGen and AI assistants
+    * Use AutoGen and assistants (graphic designer and critic)
+    * Run stability-ai/sdxl hosted on replicate.com for image creation and review

 10. Implement multi-processing for text2speech and text2image.
 (DONE)
     * Use multiprocessing